nuree-cit/linux-project-load-balancer/README.md

 Then it will help you to configure each server setting up with the same steps in Linux Assignment 3 Part 1, by running automated scripts.

-To know more about what the scripts do, visit [linux-assignment3-part1](https://github.com/nuree-cit/linux-assignment3-part1)
+To know more about what the scripts do, visit [linux-assignment3-part1](https://github.com/nuree-cit/linux-assignment3-part1).
+This scripts will do the tasks in the `README.md` for you.

-You must have:
+Before you start, you must have:
 - Digital Ocean account
-- set up your ssh key within `config` file
+- ssh key setting within `config` file

 ### **Please follow each process in order.**